v2sCollections/Constellation/README.md

 ## ![](https://s11.gifyu.com/images/SgdAq.png)[READ](https://)

-- ⛔ It Is important that you \*\*READ \*\*the following Installation guide to fully understand everything clearly.
+- ⛔ It Is important that you READ the following Installation guide to fully understand everything clearly.
 It is a simple step-by-step guide.

 ## [Install time](https://)

 This is a large collection I recommend purchasing a Nexus premium account even just for 1 month to install the collection it will make installation much easier.
 And you can just cancel the subscription after the installation if you wish.

-**Premium Users**: Takes 1.5 hours + Semi-automatic.
+**Premium Users**: Takes 10 Min + Semi-automatic.
 You can be AFK with a few Install menus at the end of the installation.\
-**Free Users:** Takes 2 to 2.5 hours + Semi-automatic.
+**Free Users:** Takes 20 Min + Semi-automatic.
 You will have to click on download for each mod one by one.

 ***

 ## [PC  Updates](https://)

-- Make sure that you have the latest version of Microsoft visual studio C++ >[HERE](https://aka.ms/vs/17/release/vc_redist.x64.exe)
+- Make sure that you have the latest version of Microsoft Visual Studio C++ >[HERE](https://aka.ms/vs/17/release/vc_redist.x64.exe)
 - Make sure that you have the latest Desktop Runtime >[HERE](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-7.0.3-windows-x64-installer)
 - Make sure that you have the latest Graphics driver update.